 One of the things people in this situation sometimes don’t know if that there are processes, models, or methods that already exist that make the process of creating training more orderly, more effective, and more systematic.

 One of those, and in fact the most commonly known one, is ADDIE.
 ADDIE is an acronym that stands for each of the steps of the model–analyze, design, develop, implement, and evaluation (or you might see it listed out as analysis, design, development, implementation, and evaluation).
 ADDIE’s not the only model for the creation of training–there are others.
-And ADDIE’s not without its imperfections and it’s critics.
+And ADDIE’s not without its imperfections and critics.

 But if you’re new to training, it’s definitely worth your time becoming aware of ADDIE.
 Even if it’s only your introduction to the idea that there are systematic, formulaic methods or models you can use to develop training.
 And even if you ultimately wind up using a different method.